elenabakhtina/evolution_of_technology/README.md

 Here are my final [slides](https://github.com/elenabakhtina/evolution_of_technology/blob/master/presentation/ElenaBakhtina_TechEvolution_Final.pdf) and [the presentation (4:19)](https://youtu.be/nt4-IWo9noc) at the Metis Career Day.

 ### Visualizations
 Here is a [lanscape of technologies](http://0.0.0.0:8000/BubbleChart_D3.html) that have been mentioned in the tech news.
+Different colors correspond to different years.
-Here is final visualization of how [the technology evolution](http://0.0.0.0:8000/TechInnovations2_.html) looks like in the recent past.
+And here is how our recent [tech history](http://0.0.0.0:8000/TechInnovations2_.html) looks as shown by my analysis.